CatenaryCloudHQ/ts-printerr/README.md

 ]
 ```

-I truncated output, the errors shows some incompatible return type with declared output in the structure or optional fields.
+I truncated the output a bit.
+The errors shows some incompatible return type with declared output in the structure or optional fields.
 Agents can figure such errors out in seconds since they get proper context, which makes this script a great feedback loop for agents.

 # Alternatives